openstack-archive/murano/doc/source/admin/prepare_lab.rst

        kvm -m 1024 -drive file=ws-2012-std-$i.qcow2,if=virtio -net user -net nic,model=virtio -nographic -usbdevice tablet -vnc :$i & done

 #.
 Start ONE instance with command below (as root) and measure time
-   between VM’s launch and the moment when Server Manager window appears.
-To view VM’s desktop, connect with VNC viewer to your host to VNC screen :1 (port 5901):
+   between VM's launch and the moment when Server Manager window appears.
+To view VM's desktop, connect with VNC viewer to your host to VNC screen :1 (port 5901):

    .. code-block:: console